sudopla/react-cognito-appsync/README.md

  - Cognito new user
  - Cognito change/reset password
  - Small AWS resources dashboard
- - Write/Read DynamoDB Table
+ - Write/Read DynamoDB table
+ - List/Upload S3 bucket files

 ### Architecture

-This application uses Cognito for authentication and user management.
+This application uses Cognito user pools for authentication and user management.
+Cognito identity pools is also used to generate temporary AWS credentials to manage files on a S3 bucket.
 AppSync is used to implement the GraphQL API and some of the operations run on Lambda Functions.
 There's also a DynamoDB table with data that is written and read directly from AppSync using VTL templates or through the Lambda functions.
 The website is hosted in a S3 bucket with a CloudFront distribution in front.

 <img src="images/architecture.png" width="80%">